Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Hải DươngBáo Hải Dương22/05/2023

-The BOM warned that the waters around Lord Howe Island could see rip currents - strong currents of water flowing from the shore towards the sea - and large waves and currents that could reach the shore after 4:15 p.m. local time and last for several hours.
-The BOM said evacuation was not currently necessary, but advised people to stay away from coastal areas.
-The agency also noted that a tsunami of 8 centimeters was recorded in New Caledonia.
+According to the BOM warning, the sea around Lord Howe Island may see rip currents - strong water flowing from the shore towards the sea, large waves and strong currents, which may even reach the shore after about 4:15 p.m. (local time) and last for several hours.
+The BOM said there is currently no need for evacuation, but advised people to be cautious and stay away from coastal areas.
+The agency also noted that a tsunami with a height of 8 cm was recorded in New Caledonia.

 Meanwhile, authorities in New Caledonia, Fiji and Vanuatu have lifted tsunami warnings issued earlier in the day.
-According to the Pacific Tsunami Warning Center, the latest data shows that the tsunami risk from the earthquake is no longer present.
+The Pacific Tsunami Warning Center said the latest data showed that the tsunami risk from the earthquake was no longer present.

-Previously, the Vanuatu government asked people to evacuate coastal areas with an elevation of less than 12 meters above sea level, and to keep a minimum distance of 300 meters.
+Previously, the Vanuatu government asked people to evacuate coastal areas with an altitude below 12 meters above sea level, and to keep a minimum distance of 300 meters.

-The 7.7-magnitude quake struck at around 02:57 GMT (09:57 Vietnam time) at a depth of about 38 km.
-The Pacific Tsunami Warning Center issued a tsunami warning for New Caledonia, Fiji and Vanuatu, and assessed that tsunami waves could hit coastal areas within 1,000 km of the epicenter.
-Meteorological agencies are concerned that strong tsunami waves could occur along the coasts of Vanuatu, New Caledonia and Fiji, as well as Australia's Lord Howe Island.
+The 7.7 magnitude earthquake struck at around 02:57 GMT (09:57 Vietnam time) at a depth of about 38 km.
+The Pacific Tsunami Warning Center issued a tsunami warning for areas in New Caledonia, Fiji and Vanuatu, and assessed that tsunami waves could hit coastal areas within 1,000 km of the epicenter.
+Meteorological agencies feared strong tsunami waves could occur along the coasts of Vanuatu, New Caledonia and Fiji, as well as Australia's Lord Howe Island.

 Source link